Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 \subsubsection{The general corank-one case}

-In the corank-one case, even if $\mu(H)$ is not a union of walls of~$\aaa^+$, we can still prove that proper and cocompact actions on $G/H$ yield Anosov representations in~$G$, using Theorem~\ref{thm:sharp}, \cite{kas08}, and \cite{klp-morse}.
+In the corank-one case, even if $\mu(H)$ is not a union of walls of~$\aaa^+$, we can still prove that properly discontinuous and cocompact actions on $G/H$ yield Anosov representations in~$G$, using Theorem~\ref{thm:sharp}, \cite{kas08}, and \cite{klp-morse}.